 Call Our Office Today for a Free Case Evaluation

 Under the Virginia case law, your personal injury attorney can include the medical bills in the evidence even if bankruptcy wiped out those medical bills, to prove the pain and suffering you went through because of the accident.

-Contact an experienced personal injury attorney at Shapiro, Appleton, and Washburn to ensure that the bankruptcy does not impact your personal injury case.
+Contact an experienced personal injury attorney at Shapiro, Washburn, and Sharp to ensure that the bankruptcy does not impact your personal injury case.
 Call us at (833) 997-1774 today or contact us online to schedule a free and confidential consultation.